Running Awk

 By using both the `--source' and `-f' options, your command line

-awk programs can use facilities in awk library files.
+programs can use facilities in awk

-See section A Library of awk Functions.
+See section A Library of awk

-Path searching is not done if gawk is in compatibility mode.
+Path searching is not done if gawk

 This is true for both `--traditional' and `--posix'.